In this article, find answers to the following questions:

 Do I need to be a professional educator to participate in the Mindful Teacher program?

 While it’s helpful to have prior experience teaching youth (and you will be asked to be teaching the Mindful Schools curriculum during the program), you are not required to be an educator.
 Our program has served a wide array of participants–classroom teachers, school administrators, mental health professionals, outside providers, yoga teachers, parents, and those switching careers.

 There are no additional materials you need to purchase for the core content of the program.
 All participants will need to have access to the online classroom/internet access.

-We do have an optional book club you are welcome to join during the program.
-The book club typically reads 2 books together over the year which you would need to purchase that book if you choose to participate.
+We do have an optional book club you are welcome to join during the program, and you would need to purchase that book if you choose to participate.

 Is everything online, with the exception of the residential retreats?